 Staff must understand vulnerability and that barriers exist when recognising abuse.
-Consider the following groups who may have increased vulnerability:
+Consider the following groups who may have increased vulnerability.
+Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who: